drhitchen/basic-rag/README.md

 # RAG Workflow Project

 ## Description
 This project implements a basic Retrieval-Augmented Generation (RAG) workflow using LangChain and OpenAI's GPT models.
-It leverages a local document store and Gradio for user interaction.
+It leverages a local ChromaDB document store and Gradio for user interaction.

 ## Requirements
 - Python 3.8 or newer